LMND Q1 2026 Earnings Call Summary | Stock Taper

 4. Bad News, Challenges, or Points of Concern

-• Annual Dollar Retention (ADR): While stable, ADR has not improved faster due to the impact of a nonrenewal initiative in the homeowners line, which is expected to ease moving forward.
+• Annual Dollar Retention (ADR): Growth in ADR has been slower due to targeted nonrenewal initiatives, particularly in the homeowners line.

 5. Notable Q&A Insights